olafwied/olafwied.github.io/_posts/core-samples/2017-06-30-Bayesian Basics and Naive Bayes.md

 with $$\theta_{jc}$$ being the probability of feature $$j$$ occuring in class $$c$$.
 Incorporating counts ("how often is the word present in the document") can be achieved easily via the multinomial distribution.
 It is also straight-forward to extend this to categorical features using the multinoulli distribution.
 For continous features, a common distribution is the normal distribution with class-proportional means and standard deviations.

 ### Training Naive Bayes
-I will now show how to compute the maximum likelihood estimate (MLE) for a naive Bayes classifier.
+I will briefly mention the maximum likelihood estimate (MLE) for a naive Bayes classifier.

 A single case has the following probability: